dcoraboeuf/do-swarm/README.md

 Generate a SSH key pair - your can use the `init.sh` script.
 The key pair will be generated with `do-key` and `do-key.pub` names in the current directory.

+Run `source env.sh` to activate the different tokens.

 ## Configuration

 All configuration items are exposed as [Terraform variables](https://www.terraform.io/docs/configuration/variables.html) in the `variables.tf` file.
 Read their description to get their meaning.
 Most of them have default values.